theodi/collaborative-data-patterns-catalogue/jekyll/collections/_patterns/feedback-loops.md

 title: Feedback Loops
 nav_order: 1
 description: >-
-    Build feedback loops into your project workflow to enable positive reinforcement for contributors.
-problem: >-
     Good behaviours and useful forms of contribution need to be reinforced.
 context: >-
     The community of contributors is diverse, and will be participating at different times and have different skill levels.
 Contributors may not be sure whether a contribution they make is useful or correct.
 Opportunities for face-to-face feedback and training are likely to be limited.
+solution: >-
+    Build feedback loops into your project workflow to enable positive reinforcement for contributors.
 examples:
     -
         title: OpenLibrary